 2. THE RIGHT STUFF

 When you are ready to invest in a larger more complex camera, getting the right equipment and understanding its basic operations is important.
 But, before you rush out and buy a new camera and expensive lenses, do your homework.
 I suggest you search the Internet, ask professional photographers for advise and visit your local camera store before you make a purchase.
 B&H Photo & Video is a reliable resource in the industry for professional and amateur photographers.
 Personal preference varies from photographer to photographer.
-I love my Canon EOS Rebel.
+I love my Canon 60D.
 It is user friendly and takes great pictures.

 To insure your subject is visible, use a telephoto lens.
 Lenses of 400mm or more will positively impact your wildlife images.
 Telephotos allow you to fill the frame with your subject while maintaining a distance from shy birds and animals.
 They also serve to simplify or de-focus a cluttered background and isolate your subject.